Welcome to our community!

 from entering the lake by stopping them at their source.
 And we

 use natural means whenever possible.
-For example, we control weeds
+For example, controling weeds

 by stocking the lake with weed-eating carp fish.